Netflix’s Rebecca Ending, Explained

 Following a quick ceremony and a honeymoon, he takes her to his ancestral home in Cornwall, a sprawling estate known as Manderley.
 The household is run by Mrs. Danvers (Kristin Scott Thomas), who originally came to Manderley with Max’s late wife, Rebecca.
 The second Mrs. de Winter’s Cinderella-like story quickly starts disintegrating as she realizes the enormous shadow that the dead woman casts on every aspect of life in Manderley.
 Max’s complete refusal to talk about Rebecca leads her to believe that he is already regretting his marriage to a woman as plain and simple as her.

 Her fears are fueled by Mrs. Danvers, who never misses an opportunity to let the protagonist know that she will never measure up to Rebecca.
-Because of her unparalleled beauty, intelligence, and apparent kindness, Rebecca seems to have been idolized by almost all the people that knew her.
+Because of her unparalleled beauty, intelligence, and apparent kindness, Rebecca seems to have been idolized by almost all the people who knew her.
 The protagonist feels that she is fighting a losing battle, not only over asserting her authority over the manor but also for her husband’s affection.

 Rebecca Ending